-Communications Technology is a two-year Master of Science Programme with a highly research-oriented curriculum teaching from solid fundamentals and state-of-the-art methods to up-to-date content from wireless communications, signal processing, optical communication devices, integrated circuits, RF engineering, sensor principles, machine learning and embedded systems.
+Communication and Information Technology is a two-year Master of Science Programme with a highly research-oriented curriculum, teaching from solid fundamentals and state-of-the-art methods to up-to-date content from wireless communications, signal processing, optical communication devices, integrated circuits, RF engineering, sensor principles, machine learning and embedded systems.

-Core subjects as well as various specialisation modules provide a broad, yet in-depth background aimed at current communications techniques (digital communications and RF engineering).
-By choosing track-specific compulsory modules, an up-to-date specialization in either Communications Engineering or Communications Circuits and Systems is achieved.
-Various elective modules from either the communication and information theory side or the field of microelectronics and circuits and systems allow for a study focus according to personal interests.
+Core subjects as well as various specialisation modules provide a broad, yet in-depth background aimed at the above areas and allow for a study focus according to personal interests.
+By choosing specific modules, an up-to-date specialisation in either Communications Engineering, Communications Circuits and Systems, Intelligent Embedded Systems or Sensor Circuits and Systems is achieved.
 Lab courses provide practical training in experimental and simulation methods, while the half year Master’s thesis (6 months, full-time) gives a thorough exposure to doing research on current topics in one of the school’s highly active and well-funded research groups.

 The programme is taught entirely in English; additional German language classes are part of the programme.
-Communications Technology has a distinct international atmosphere.
+Communication and Information Technology has a distinct international atmosphere.
 Since 1998, students from more than 50 different countries on all continents have completed the programme.
 Intercultural competence is thus also an important and natural study goal.

 About the programme

 As the global economy transitions from the industrial to the information age, a broadband and omnipresent communications and information infrastructure becomes each nation's most vital resource, creating new and exciting professional opportunities everywhere on the planet.
 A global workplace for highly qualified engineers of tomorrow develops, which requires

 - a thorough understanding of the concepts that fuel the rapid technological change in the field,

 - as well as a profound alertness towards the non-technical issues which so often make the difference between success and failure